 We usually talk about the 80/20 principle; 20% of work results in 80% of the results.
-In blogging and writing that figure is even more skewed, more towards the 1% like in the financial wealth gap number: 1% of blogs get 99% of the traffic, 1% of writers sell 99% of all the books and so on.
-This might be the reason why so many people fail with their writer or blogger dreams.
+In blogging and writing that figure is even more skewed, more towards the 1% like in the financial wealth gap number: 1% of sites get 99% of the traffic, 1% of writers sell 99% of all the books and so on.
+This might be the reason why so many people fail with their writing dreams.
 Many dream but few take chances and even fewer actually succeed.

 This is where we return to the question from the headline of this post: Would you be blogging and writing if no one was reading what you have to share?
 The question is all about what your main motivation for having a site or writing a novel is.
 If becoming famous, successful and rich is your main motivation it won’t get you far in those long, hard days, months and years where you are supposed to be putting a lot of time and effort without seeing too many benefits.
 Extrinsic motivation will not be enough to stop you from quitting.

 Before starting a new project think of your motivation and your goals.
 Try and find some internal motivation one way or another, something that does not depend on any external factors, something that will keep you going no matter what situation you get into.
 Only this way you will be able to push through any adversary and pushing through the difficult situations is the only way to actually get attention and maybe even start becoming a name that ends up publishing that bestseller novel or builds a site that is read by thousands of people.
 In the end I hope you are able to answer “yes, I would still be writing if no one was reading”.